ipython/ipython-website/download.rst

 These installers includ e HyperSpy, all the required libraries and Mayavi.
 This is the *recommended installation method* in Windows.

-`HyperSpy-0.8 beta for Windows 32-bits
+`HyperSpy-0.8 for Windows 32-bits
 <http://sourceforge.net/projects/hyperspy/files/HyperSpy-0.8-Bundle-Windows-32bit.exe/download>`_

-`HyperSpy-0.8 beta for Windows 64-bits
+`HyperSpy-0.8 for Windows 64-bits
 <http://sourceforge.net/projects/hyperspy/files/HyperSpy-0.8-Bundle-Windows-64bit.exe/download>`_